ArielCyber/PQClass/README.md

 # PQClass

-PQClass - Classification of Operation Systems and Browsers using Post-Quantum Cryptography Algorithms.
+Classification of Operation Systems and Browsers using Post-Quantum Cryptography Algorithms.

 ## Folder Structure